 This is an 11-16 training programme with post-16 experience.
+Business and Social Science are 11-18 programmes.

 You will be trained in a highly supportive and inspirational range of learning environments and will develop the rigour, professional knowledge, academic understanding and skills necessary for the delivery of creative and challenging teaching and learning.